Upgraded Apache helicopter OK'd for production

-According to the Apache Project Office, the DAB granted approval for FRP in August and the Air Force communicated the model designation change in a September memo to the Army.
+According to the Apache Project Office, the Defense Acquisition Board, or DAB, granted approval for full-rate production, or FRP, in August and the Air Force communicated the model designation change in a September memo to the Army.
 Actions are under way to begin implementation of the E model designation for subsequent use by the military and industry.

 One of the other key components, Hager said, that resulted in the DAB decision is the fact that the Block III had been designated an ACAT C program.

 "We're no longer a D program and therefore don't need DOD oversight.
 Our Army acquisition executive, Ms. Heidi Shyu, is in charge of the Apache program and the development production that we have for Block III as we go forward from this point.
 So that was a big designation for us," Hager said.